BASIN-3D/basin3d/docs/concepts.rst

     Monitoring features can be organized into hierarchies to enable queries by *parent features*:

 **Additional Metadata**
     Monitoring features have metadata that include their geo-reference.
-See XXX for additional metadata available for monitoring features.
+See See :class:`basin3d.core.models.MonitoringFeature` for additional metadata available for monitoring features.

 Observed Properties (e.g., Variables)